 Household Trip Lengths, Courtesy U.S. FHA

-If you want an BEV for practical, long distance, relaxed travel there are few EV options today aside from the Tesla Model S series.
+If you want an BEV for practical, long distance, relaxed travel there are few battery EV options today aside from the Tesla Model S series.
 Even with a Model S, long distance charge station network is not yet well developed in most places.
 People desiring extended range in an EV are turning also to the Chevy Volt, Cadillac SLR, and other plugin hybrids.

 Recent analysis by the Idaho National Laboratory shows that Nissan Leaf electric cars were driven on average 30 miles per day.
 The same work revealed that the Chevy Volt owners have been driving their cars an average 36 miles per day.
 Chinese drivers in the BMW Mini E lease program drove their cars an average of just 49km/30.5 miles per day in the worlds largest car market.